2010–11 Big Ten Conference men's basketball season: Preseason watchlists

 On October 4, 2010, the Wooden Award preseason watch list included eight Big Ten players.
 The watchlist was composed of 50 players who were not transfers, freshmen or medical redshirts.
 The list will be reduced to a 30-player mid-season watchlist in December and a final national ballot of about 20 players in March.
 The Naismith College Player of the Year watchlist of 50 players was announced on November 16, 2010.
 In late February, a shorter list of the Top 30 will be compiled in preparation for a March vote to narrow the list to the four finalists.

 Lauer, Moore, Minnesota's Blake Hoffarber, and Ohio State's David Lighty were named as candidates for the Lowe's Senior CLASS Award.

 Rankings

 The Big Ten Conference entered the season with five teams ranked in the USA Today/ESPN Preseason Top 25 Men's Basketball Coaches' Poll.

 Preconference schedules

 Tournaments

 Big Ten teams emerged victorious in the following tournament:

 ACC–Big Ten Challenge

+The 12th annual ACC–Big Ten Challenge matchups were announced on May 12, 2010.
+The November 29—December 1 schedule with game times and locations was set on August 9, 2010.

+Season

+The non-conference portion of the 2010–11 NCAA Division I men's basketball season began on November 8, 2010, with Illinois defeating UC Irvine in the opening round of the 2010 Coaches Vs. Cancer Classic.
+Conference play began on December 27, 2010, with Penn State traveling to play Indiana in Bloomington, Indiana.

+On December 17, 2010, the Big Ten Commissioner Jim Delany announced that Michigan State head coach Tom Izzo would serve a one-game suspension for what the National Collegiate Athletic Association determined was a "inadvertent secondary recruiting violation".

+On March 1, Jon Diebler tied the Big Ten record with 10 made three-point shots as Ohio State clinched a share of the Big Ten championship in a victory over Penn State.
+On March 6, they clinched the title outright in a victory over Wisconsin.
+Ohio State achieved 34 victories, marking the highest total by a conference member since the 2006–07 Buckeyes went 35–4 and the 34–3 record was the conference's highest winning percentage (.919) since the 2004–05 Illinois Fighting Illini went 37–2 (.948).